-Large atmospheric circulation patterns, especially amplified wave-5 and wave-7 circumglobal Rossby waves, play an important role in climate variability and can trigger and maintain some extreme events such as heatwaves and heavy precipitation during the summer months.
-In this study, we demonstrate that amplified circumglobal Rossby waves, with a focus on the characteristics of boreal summer wave-5 (corr.
-0.90) and wave-7 (corr.
-0.83), wave-7 events are well captured in different climate models in terms of their climatology, variability.
-The phase-locking behaviour is captured.
+Large atmospheric circulation patterns, especially amplified wave-5 and wave-7 circumglobal Rossby waves, play an important role in climate variability and can trigger and maintain persistent extreme events such as heatwaves and prolonged precipitation periods during the summer months.
+In this study, we demonstrate that amplified Rossby waves are well captured in different climate models in terms of their climatology and variability.
+The phase-locking behavior, in particular for wave-5 and wave-7, is captured.
 Both amplitude and week-to-week variability, in terms of standard deviations, are reasonably well reproduced in all models for all relevant wave numbers.
-The MMM n.s.d. for v250 are 0.99 and 0.91 during wave-5 and wave-7 events, showing that the wave-amplitudes are well-captured.
-Although the upper-level wind flows are satisfactorily reproduced across all models, their associated surface meteorological imprints (surface temperature and precipitation) during wave-5 and wave-7 high amplitude events is too weak.
-The MMM n.s.d. are 0.71 & 0.63 for t2m and 0.63 & 0.74 for prep in wave-5 and wave-7 events respectively.
+The composites and bias metrics for the upper-level wave (v250) during wave-5 and wave-7 events show that the wave's amplitude and pattern are well-captured.
+Although the upper-level wind flows are satisfactorily reproduced across all models, their associated anomalies in surface variables (temperature, precipitation and sea level pressure) during high-amplitude wave-5 and wave-7 events are too weak.
+The MMM n.s.d.s for t2m and prep are typically underestimated by a factor of 1.5 in wave-5 and wave-7 events.
 These model biases can be largely corrected by nudging the upper-level atmosphere.
-For instance, the n.s.d. for the surface temperature field during high amplitude wave-5 (wave-7) events increase from 0.71 (0.63) to 0.99 (1.06), for precipitation from 0.63 (0.74) to 1.05 (1.04), and for sea level pressure from 0.69 (0.72) to 0.97 (1.0).
-The same scale reduction in errors are not observed when prescribing the soil moisture.
-This implies that a small bias in the upper atmospheric levels can result in big biases in surface weather conditions and related extreme events.
+For instance, the n.s.d.s for the t2m, prcp, and mslp improve approximately by a factor in the range of 1.4 to 1.6 for wave-5 and wave-7 events.
+Such reductions in bias metrics are not observed when prescribing the soil moisture.
+This implies that when removing a relatively small bias in the upper atmospheric levels (by nudging the circulation), this removes the relatively large biases in surface anomalies relevant for extremes.
 A full analysis of the underlying reasons is outside the scope of this paper, but here we discuss some potential mechanisms.
-First, nudging zonal (u) and meridional (v) winds in the upper-atmosphere constrains the large-scale vertical wind component (ω) which is a key input for cloud parameterization schemes.
+First, nudging zonal (u) and meridional (v) winds in the upper-atmosphere, strongly constrains the large-scale vertical wind component (ω) which is a key input for cloud parameterization schemes.
 In models, large-scale vertical wind is primarily defined by divergence in the horizontal wind fields, ensuring mass conservation, and thus nudging u and v will also effectively nudge ω.
-Likewise, biases in u and v will propagate in ω and can then have a strong (non-linear) impact on the amount of clouds in models (Satoh et al., 2019; Rio et al., 2019).
-Regions with anomalously high pressure due to the circumglobal wave, will have pronounced subsidence in ERA5 but this can be disturbed in the models.
-As a consequence, the models are likely to have more hazy cloud conditions as compared to clear-sky conditions in ERA5.
+Likewise, biases in u and v will propagate in ω and can then have a strong, possibly non-linear_impact on the amount of clouds in models (Satoh et al., 2019; Rio et al., 2019).
+Regions with anomalously high pressure associated with a quasi-stationary Rossby wave, will have pronounced subsidence in ERA5 but this is likely too weak in the models.
+As a consequence, the models might have hazier cloud conditions as compared to clear-sky conditions in ERA5.
 This would impact the surface by reduced short wave radiation and hence less pronounced warm anomalies.
-Potential Jimitations in the cloud parametrization schemes could exacerbate this, with models having difficulties reproducing clear sky conditions (Lacagnina and Selten 2014).
+Potential limitations in the cloud parametrization schemes could exacerbate this, as models have difficulties reproducing clear sky conditions (Lacagnina and Selten 2014).
 The resolution for GCMs often do not allow sub-grid scale convective systems and their associated clouds to be resolved.
-It is also highlighted that, particularly in mid-latitude continents, climatological biases in both clouds and precipitation persist in
+More generally, particularly in mid-latitude continents, climatological biases in both clouds and precipitation persist in major GCMs (Rio et al., 2019).
+Specifically for EC-Earth, it has been shown that that there are too many clouds in in this model that are optically thick but too little clouds that are optically thin (Lacagnina and Selten 2014).
+Thus, this way, a relatively small bias in the upper-level horizontal wind fields could propagate via vertical wind and cloud scheme, into more substantial biases at the